timur-ur-nm/MoneyFest/README.md

 # MoneyFest — Landing Page

-**MoneyFest** is a fully responsive one-page landing website built with **Next.js**.
+**MoneyFest** is a fully responsive one-page landing website.
-It showcases a clean, modern design with smooth navigation and adaptive layout for all screen sizes.
+It features a clean and modern design with smooth navigation and adaptive layout for all devices.

 ---